 - Is Design able to get the approvals they need quickly so they can spend more time being creative? ---> Streamline creative execution.

-Requesting more budget to obtain these resources can be especially difficult; which is why it's crucial to measure and review past initiatives (see Step 1) so you can make a case for more resources.
+Requesting more budget to obtain these resources can be especially difficult; which is why it's crucial to measure and review past initiatives (see Step 1) and work out a milestone payment schedule so you can make a case for more resources.

 4. Build Out A Calendar